pypsa-meets-earth/pypsa-distribution/doc/index.rst

 storage and transmission expansion studies.
 We work hard to extend the PyPSA-Earth model by end of this year to include sector-coupling, myopic and perfect pathway expansion capabilities.

-Example of desired studies are: - Microgrids planning, Distribution system planning, Distribution system operation, Distribution network tariff design, ...
+Example of desired studies are: microgrids planning, distribution system planning, distribution system operation, distribution network tariff design, ...
 **Are we missing something?** Please let us know if you have any other ideas for applications of the model!

 *PyPSA meets Earth initiative* members are maintaining the *PyPSA-Distribution* repository.